Quantum-inspired probability metrics define a complete, universal space for statistical learning: SI Appendix, Materials and Methods

 Calculating this MMD requires evaluating the kernel between every pair of points in the joint support of the measures $\mathbb{P}$, $\mathbb{Q}$, for $O(N^2)$ kernel evaluations.
 The matrix $G_{ij}=\langle x_i|x_j\rangle$ is simply the Gram matrix for those embedded vectors.

-Now suppose that the kernel $k$ that we actually want is the norm-square of the kernel $k'$, i.e., we wish to calculate MMD for the kernel $k(x,y) = |k'(x,y)|^2$.
+Now suppose that we want the norm-squared kernel instead, i.e., we seek the MMD for the kernel $k(x,y) = |k'(x,y)|^2$.
 With a different kernel, we obtain a different RKHS.
-As discussed in the proof of Theorem \ref{isomorphism}, SI Appendix, \ref{isomorphism-proof}, the RKHS for the norm-squared kernel is precisely the Hilbert-Schmidt space $\mathcal{B}_2(\mathcal{H})$, where we define the inner product between two Hilbert-Schmidt operators as $(\hat{A},\hat{B})=\mathrm{tr}(\hat{A}^\dagger\hat{B})$.
+As discussed in the proof of Theorem \ref{isomorphism}, SI Appendix, \ref{isomorphism-proof}, the RKHS for the norm-squared kernel is the Hilbert-Schmidt space $\mathcal{B}_2(\mathcal{H})$, where we define the inner product between two Hilbert-Schmidt operators as $(\hat{A},\hat{B})=\mathrm{tr}(\hat{A}^\dagger\hat{B})$.
 In this space, the kernel evaluates to:

 with the self-adjoint pure states (rank-1 projection operators) defined as $\hat{\rho}_x=|x\rangle\langle x|$ and $\hat{\rho}_y=|y\rangle\langle y|$.

 In this space, instead of embedding probability measures as barycenters of embedded vectors in $\mathcal{H}$, we embed as barycenters of embedded operators (pure states) in $\mathcal{B}_2(\mathcal{H})$: